melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 ### Clipper

-[Clipper](http://clipper.ai/) is a prediction serving system by by UC Berkeley [RISE Lab](https://rise.cs.berkeley.edu/).
+[Clipper](http://clipper.ai/) is a prediction serving system by UC Berkeley [RISE Lab](https://rise.cs.berkeley.edu/).
 It allows deploying models as microservices with [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) interfaces that can be invoked by other systems within the IT landscape of the organization.
 For example, a rules engine may call out to a feature service to fetch the